EIT-Pathogena/client/README.md

 **MacOS**

-The GPAS CLI requires an `x86_64` conda installation.
-If your Mac has an Apple processor, you must disable or delete any existing `arm64` conda installations before continuing.
+The client requires an `x86_64` conda installation.
+If your Mac has an Apple processor, disable or delete existing `arm64` conda installations before continuing.

 - If your Mac has an Apple processor, using Terminal, firstly run:
   ```bash